MIKE BEGG

 The accounts where automation runs without human review fall apart over time.
 Search term bleed accumulates.
 Outdated negatives block good terms.
 Bid rules fire on anomalies and never get reviewed.
 Automation buys you efficiency.
 Human review maintains accuracy.

-This is part of how we manage 52 active Amazon accounts without sacrificing quality — the systems do the repetitive work, the team does the judgment work.
+This is part of how we manage 85+ active Amazon accounts without sacrificing quality.
+The systems do the repetitive work, the team does the judgment work.
+If you're deciding whether to bring in a team to run this for you, understanding what Amazon agency pricing actually looks like by tier will help you calibrate what's realistic at your revenue stage.

 The Most Common PPC Mistakes We See